 Problems Associated With High Humidity Levels

-High humidity is common during summer, but it can occur in any season — for example, by overusing a humidifier.
+High humidity is common during summer, but it can occur in any season or when you overuse a humidifier.
 It’s essential to watch out for this as it can lead to significant damage to the home.

 Effects of High Humidity on Health